Effective as of 25 May 2018.

 5.3 Information we receive from other sources.
 We may combine this information with information you give to us and information we collect about you.
 We may us this information and the combined information for the purposes set out above (depending on the types of information we receive).

-5.4 If you require further information about the balancing test that we have undertaken to justify its reliance on the legitimate interest legal basis under the GDPR, please see “How to contact us” section for further details on how to contact us.
+5.5 If you require further information about the balancing test that we have undertaken to justify our reliance on the legitimate interest legal basis under the GDPR, please see “How to contact us” section for further details on how to contact us.

 6 Sharing your personal data